 What precautions should you take when buying eggs?

 Buy only eggs that are sold from a refrigerator or refrigerated case, recommends the FDA.
 That's not always the case with those sold on farm stands.
 Also, open the carton and make sure that the eggs are clean and the shells aren't cracked.
 Fecal matter smeared on eggs (yes, it does occur) and cracked shells make it easier for salmonella and other bacteria to spread.
 What should you do with the eggs already in your refrigerator?

-.
+Check the carton to see if the codes stamped on the back match the recall codes listed on this government website.
 "Even if you've eaten eggs already from that carton and haven't gotten sick, check anyway," says Wiedmann.
 "Not every egg that's recalled has salmonella; you can have eggs in the carton that contain it and other eggs that don't."
 If you have a carton that's been recalled, throw it away or take it back to the store for a refund.